ScratchAddons/website-v2/content/addons/discuss-button.md

 id: discuss-button
 ---

-**Customizable navigation bar** is an addon which allows users to change the items displayed in the Scratch website navigation bar, and apply a couple other tweaks to it.
+**Customizable navigation bar** is an addon that allows users to add, modify, or remove links in the Scratch website's navigation bar, as well as tweak the user dropdown and change the bar's page scrolling behavior.

 ## Background

-Scratch removed the discuss button in July 2017.[^1] The original version brought it back which an option to remove the Ideas button.
+Scratch removed the discuss button that linked to the forums in July 2017.[^1] The original addon was introduced to bring it back and included an option to remove the ideas link.

 ## Features

-- Remove existing buttons
-- Add new buttons which can link anywhere
+- Add new links to Scratch pages or other websites.
-- Hide the username and move it to the profile dropdown item
+- Re-order links and change their labels.
+- Remove existing links.
-- Prevent the navigation bar from scrolling with the page
+- Prevent the navigation bar from scrolling with the page.
+- Move the logged-in username out of the way.

 ## Settings

 ### Items

-Controls which items should appear in the navigation bar.
-Each item has the following options:
+Controls the links displayed between the Scratch logo and search bar.
+Each item has the following inputs:

-- Name: The button label
+- Name: The link's label
-- URL: The button's link, can be relative or absolute.
+- URL: The page to link to which can be relative to the home page (e.g. /mystuff) or absolute (e.g. https://example.com).

 ### Compact user dropdown

-Moves the username of the logged in user into the profile dropdown item.
+Moves the username of the logged-in user into the profile dropdown item.

 ### Stick to

-- Top of screen: The top of the browser window regardless of scrolling
+- Top of screen: The navigation bar stays visible even when the page scrolls.
+This is Scratch's default behavior.
-- Top of page: Prevent the navigation bar from staying on screen when scrolling
+- Top of page: The navigation bar stays at the top of the page and scrolls away with it.

-## Future plans

-{{< docs/stub-section >}}

-## Known issues

-{{< docs/stub-section >}}

 ## Credit

-{{< docs/stub-section >}}
+The original addon was written by WorldLanguages, and TheColaber was the author of the rewrite.

 ## Changelog

-- **v1.0.0** The first version that added the discuss button and optionally removed Ideas
+- **v1.0.0** The first version that added the discuss button and optionally removed ideas.
-- **v1.24.0** Customiable naviagtion bar
+- **v1.24.0**: Made the links fully customizable.
-- **v1.28.0** Compact user dropdown
+- **v1.28.0**: Added the compact user dropdown setting.
-- **v1.32.0** Added Stick to setting
+- **v1.32.0**: Added the "stick to" setting.

 ## Trivia

+- This is the first addon to modify the Scratch website.
-- This is the first and only addon to use a table setting
+- This is the first and only addon to use a table setting.
-- This is the first addon to modify the Scratch website
+- This is one of the few addons to have no credits.

 ## Gallery